A question I frequently get from Learning Revolution subscribers is where can I find help creating online courses?

 You can, of course, try posting contract jobs on big sites like LinkedIn.
 Or on more niche sites like the Learning Guild, but my experience is that you are likely to get flooded with resumes from either over-qualified or under-qualified people, many of whom come from a corporate training or academic background and really want a permanent position.

 While there is no magic button for finding the right help – finding good contractors or employees is always a challenge – here are some other possibilities that will increase your chances of finding the right fit at a reasonable price.

-Finally, Upwork happens to be my favorite source for finding freelancers, but it is certainly not the only game in town.
+Finally, Fiverr happens to be my favorite source for finding freelancers, but it is certainly not the only game in town.
 You may also want to look at:

 This is the community part of Articulate (makers of widely-used course development tools like Storyline).
 You’ll need to create a free account to access the discussion boards there.
 While there is not an official job board, it is very common for people to post about needing development help.
 People in the community can often recommend someone based on your needs or a good contractor may respond to your post.
 Also – eLearning Heroes aside – if you aren’t already taking advantage of the wealth of resources on the Articulate site, you need to get over there today!